 The LDPE-2 is believed to be carrying spacecraft (plus three other attached hosted payloads) aimed and demonstrating technologies for space weather sensing, advanced communications and space situational awareness in the geosynchronous orbital arc.
 The satellites carried included the TETRA-1 spacecraft, the LINUSS 1 and 2 12U CubeSats plus a mysterious spacecraft called USUVL.
 Also aboard the launch was another ESPA-ring based GEO spacecraft known as the Sheperd Demonstration mission.

-The reusable two side boosters B1064 and B1065 – both on their first flights – were later recovered after an about turn manoeuvre and landed successfully back on the coast of Cape Canaveral, Florida, Landing Zone-1 and -2 respectively.
+The reusable two side boosters B1064 and B1065 – both on their first flights – were later recovered after an about turn manoeuvre and landed successfully back on the coast of Cape Canaveral, Florida, Landing Zone-2 (LZ-2) and Landing Zone-1 (LZ-1)respectively (Corrected).
 The Falcon Heavy launch was the fourth in its history, and the first for three years.
 The expendable B1066 core (which did not have legs attached) was on its first flight and was deliberately not recovered and fell down range into the Atlantic.